awslabs/aws-service-catalog-puppet/docs/source/puppet/sharing_a_portfolio.rst

 How can I set it up?
 --------------------

 The following is an example of how to add the portfolio ``example-simple-central-it-team-portfolio`` to all spokes tagged ``scope:spoke``:

 .. code-block:: yaml

     spoke-local-portfolios:
       account-vending-for-spokes:
         portfolio: example-simple-central-it-team-portfolio
+        product_generation_method: copy
         depends_on:
           - account-iam-for-spokes
         associations: